Steve Lillywhite: 2010s

-On 25 May 2010, the official Oasis website announced that Lillywhite was working with Liam Gallagher, Gem Archer, Andy Bell and Chris Sharrock on material for their new band Beady Eye.
+On 25 May 2010, the official Oasis website announced that Lillywhite was working with Liam Gallagher, Gem Archer, Andy Bell, and Chris Sharrock on material for their new band Beady Eye.
 He co-produced, with the band, the album Different Gear, Still Speeding.

-Lillywhite produced an album for Evanescence at MSR Studios from February 2010 to April that year, but was scrapped in early 2011.
-On his work with Evanescence, Lillywhite said: "what happened was a few people lost their nerve.
+Lillywhite produced an album for Evanescence at MSR Studios from February 2010 to April that year, but it was scrapped in early 2011.
+On his work with Evanescence, Lillywhite said: "What happened was a few people lost their nerve.
 I don't even think it was her [Amy Lee].
 It was people at the record company who really had no other band.
 They were thinking more in terms of the commerce rather than the art."

 In 2011, Bono and the Edge brought Lillywhite in to produce the Spider-Man: Turn Off the Dark cast recording for Interscope.

 On 16 July 2012, the Irish Examiner reported that Lillywhite was attached to a new television show entitled The Hit.

 Lillywhite reunited with Thirty Seconds to Mars in 2012, co-producing the band's fourth studio album Love, Lust, Faith and Dreams, alongside Jared Leto.

 In 2015, at the 57th Annual Grammy Awards, Lillywhite was awarded his sixth Grammy Award for his work on Juanes's album Loco De Amor.
-That same year, he was credited as a producer on Amy Lee's cover of Chris Isaak's "Baby Did a Bad, Bad Thing" for her Recover, Vol. 1 EP.
-The track was originally recorded for Evanescence's original third album produced by Lillywhite in 2010 but it was rejected by their label.
+In that same year he was credited as a producer on Amy Lee's cover of Chris Isaak's "Baby Did a Bad, Bad Thing" for her Recover, Vol. 1 EP.
+The track had originally been recorded for Evanescence's third album, produced by Lillywhite in 2010, but was then rejected by the band's label, Wind-up Records.

-In 2016, Lillywhite produced an album by Thai rock band Slot Machine.
+In 2016, Lillywhite produced an album by the Thai rock band Slot Machine.

 In April 2017, musician and writer Jon Regen wrote an article for The New York Times profiling Lillywhite and his work bundling recorded CDs with fried chicken in Indonesian KFC restaurants.

 Lillywhite worked with a Japanese act for the first time when he co-produced Luna Sea's 2019 album Cross.
-In interviews about the album, the producer has stated that he is semi-retired living in Jakarta for the past five years and now only works with select artists.
+In interviews about the album, the producer has stated that he is semi-retired, living in Jakarta for the past five years, and now only works with select artists.